James R. Jordan Sr.: Murder

+Green and Demery also stole several items from the vehicle, including two NBA championship rings gifted to Jordan by his son.
+Investigators later traced several calls made from Jordan's mobile phone, leading to the arrests of Green and Demery.

+Following his arrest, Demery stated that the pair had intended only to rob and restrain Jordan, and alleged that Green unexpectedly shot him.
+Green did not testify during the trial.
+Both men were convicted of murder and robbery and sentenced to life imprisonment.
+Green's defense attorney, Woodberry Bowen, argued that Demery had an incentive to falsely identify Green as the shooter.
+Prosecutor Johnson Britt countered that Demery's testimony also implicated himself more directly in the crime.

-In 2010, it was revealed the case was one of nearly 200 that were in review after the North Carolina State Bureau of Investigation found that laboratory technicians mishandled or omitted evidence.
-However, the Jordan case was later removed from the list.
+In 2010, the case became one of nearly 200 reviewed by the North Carolina State Bureau of Investigation after it was discovered that laboratory technicians had mishandled or omitted evidence in multiple cases.
+The Jordan case was later removed from the review list.

-On July 23, 2018, Christine Mumma, executive director of the Center on Actual Innocence, said evidence showed Green did not commit the murder.
-Green claimed Demery merely asked him for help disposing of the body.
-On August 3, 2018, Superior Court Judge Winston Gilchrist ruled on several motions and set a December date for a hearing.
-On December 5, 2018, Mumma asked Gilchrist to allow a closer look at evidence that could lead to a new trial, and Gilchrist said he would rule later.
-Gilchrist said on March 6, 2019, that he would not grant Green a hearing, and Mumma said she would appeal.
+On July 23, 2018, Chris Mumma, executive director of the North Carolina Center on Actual Innocence, stated that evidence indicated Green may not have committed the murder.
+Green maintained that Demery had only asked him to help dispose of the body.

+On August 3, 2018, Superior Court Judge Winston Gilchrist considered several motions related to the case and scheduled a hearing for December.
+During a December 5 hearing, Mumma requested expanded access to evidence that she argued could support a new trial.
+On March 6, 2019, Gilchrist declined to grant Green a new hearing, and Mumma said the decision would be appealed.

-In October 2024, the judge who presided over the murder case, Gregory Weeks, petitioned North Carolina's parole commission to release Green.
-He stated that analyses by a forensic blood analyst which could have affected the outcome of the trial had been withheld.
-Green has also sought perjury charges against Demery and his lawyer.
+In October 2024, Gregory Weeks, the judge who presided over the original murder trial, petitioned North Carolina's parole commission to release Green.
+Weeks stated that analyses by a forensic blood expert that might have affected the outcome of the trial had not been disclosed to the defense.
+Green also sought perjury charges against Demery and Demery's attorney.

-In August 2020, Demery was approved for parole by the North Carolina Post-Release Supervision and Parole Commission (the commission), with a scheduled release in August 2023.
-The scheduled release had already been pushed back by the commission to August 2024 when – in December 2021 – a review by the Commission resulted in the termination of his scheduled parole release; his next parole review hearing was set for December 2023.
+In August 2020, Demery was approved for parole by the North Carolina Post-Release Supervision and Parole Commission, with a scheduled release date in August 2023.
+The release date was later postponed to August 2024.
+In December 2021, the commission terminated Demery's scheduled parole release following another review, and set his next parole review hearing for December 2023.
+Demery's parole hearing was cancelled, and state records do not show a subsequent public reinstatement of his parole.